Blacksuan19/website/_posts/2019-6-28-el-octavo.md

     <img src="/assets/images/bat2.jpg">
     </div>
 </div>
-as you can see those are sold af stats (which also uses material ocean theme btw), even tho the drain doesn't corelate with SOT which is what we call idle drain.<br>
+as you can see those are solid af stats (which also uses material ocean theme btw), even tho the drain doesn't corelate with SOT which is what we call idle drain.<br>

 for full changelog and Downloads check the downlaods Page